-Because WhatsApp has a strong penetration, particularly in the Global South, political campaigns utilise it in several ways:
+Because WhatsApp has a strong penetration, particularly in the Global South, political campaigns utilise it in several ways (separately or combined):

-According to marketing experts interviewed in some of the country studies conducted by Tactical Tech's partners6, information delivered via WhatsApp has greater impact than other platforms because it has more penetration and appears to come from a reliable – or known – source.
-Unlike having 5,000 friends on Facebook, many of whom you don’t know in person, WhatsApp messages come as personal, individual messages from specific contacts.7
+According to marketing experts interviewed in some of the country studies conducted by Tactical Tech's partners,6 information delivered via WhatsApp has greater impact than other platforms because it has more penetration and appears to come from a reliable – or known – source7.
+Unlike having 5,000 friends on Facebook, many of whom you don’t know in person, WhatsApp messages come as personal single messages from specific contacts8.

-It is not uncommon to find online and offline courses on how to use WhatsApp in political campaigns (and marketing in general) targeted at users in countries such as Brazil.
-The political marketing strategists who make these courses point out that using WhatsApp for campaigning can have some drawbacks – namely, because of the "one-on-one" direct messaging that the network establishes, messages can feel invasive if the they are sent too frequently or if the recipient doesn't know the sender.
+It is not uncommon to find online and offline courses on how to use WhatsApp in political campaigns (and marketing in general) targetted at users.9 The political marketing strategists who make these courses point out that using WhatsApp for campaigning can have some drawbacks – namely, because of the “one-on-one” direct messaging that the network establishes, messages can feel invasive if the they are sent too frequently or if the recipient doesn’t know the sender.
 For that reason, marketers recommend developing a detailed strategy of sending messages gradually and using supporters to create social leverage.

 In Colombia, for example, almost all the experts interviewed in our partner Karisma's research claimed to have some knowledge of how communication strategies work through WhatsApp:

-It was interesting to note [that some of the political marketing strategies via WhatsApp] are also based on data collection and the misuse of personal data.
-When one of the interviewees commented on how these disinformation operations were planned through the social dark11, he described it in these terms:
+It was interesting to note that (some of the political marketing strategies via Whatsapp) are also based on data collection and the misuse of personal data.
+When one of the interviewees commented on how these disinformation operations were planned through the dark social13, he described it in these terms: